mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 - There are three possible architectures for this replica set:

   - Two members in Site A, two :ref:`secondary-only members
-    <replica-set-secondary-only-nodes>` in Site B, and an
+    <replica-set-secondary-only-members>` in Site B, and an
     :term:`arbiter` in Site A.

   - Three members in Site A and one :ref:`secondary-only member
-    <replica-set-secondary-only-nodes>` in Site B.
+    <replica-set-secondary-only-members>` in Site B.

   - Two members in Site A, one :ref:`secondary-only member
-    <replica-set-secondary-only-nodes>` in Site B, one
+    <replica-set-secondary-only-members>` in Site B, one
-    :ref:`secondary-only member <replica-set-secondary-only-nodes>` in
+    :ref:`secondary-only member <replica-set-secondary-only-members>` in
     Site C and an :term:`arbiter` in site A.

   In most cases the first architecture is preferable because it is the